-Gift Site Needs Product-Personalization
+Gift site needs product-personalization

 Overview

-We are launching a new personalized gift eCommerce site (similar to markandgraham dot com and thingsremembered dot com, but with a more modern-leaning product focus and more unique personalization) focused on female/couple-oriented occasions (weddings, bridal showers, anniversaries, etc).
+We are launching a new personalized gift eCommerce site (similar to markandgraham.com and thingsremembered.com, but with a more modern-leaning product focus and more unique personalization) focused on female/couple-oriented occasions (weddings, bridal showers, anniversaries, etc).
 We need personalized options (text, lockups, and monograms) designed and integrated with product photos so that customers can see a preview of their personalized gift.
 The ultimate goal of this project is to have a library of product templates where we can quickly choose the selected lockup, edit relevant text, and share a preview with the customer.

 Scope of Work